 What’s in your future?
-Teen buddies and garage-band partners Bill and Ted of the cult movie classic Bill and Ted’s Excellent Adventure were destined to one day inspire global harmony through their music.
-But to reach that potential, they would need to meet a pressing challenge: finish their history report and avoid being separated to different schools—a potential consequence that would tragically break up the band and disrupt the future of humanity.
+Teen buddies and garage-band partners Bill and Ted, of the cult movie classic Bill and Ted’s Excellent Adventure, were destined to one day inspire global harmony through their music.
+But to reach that potential, they would need to meet a pressing challenge: finish their history report and avoid being separated to different schools—an outcome that would tragically break up the band and disrupt the future of humanity.
 Of course, they had no clue that any of this would matter.

 But does it really matter where we end up?
-Like Bill and Ted, we are often oblivious to what will happen next.
-Nevertheless, the question of human destinies is ripe for exploration on all levels because most of us do ponder the future from time to time.
-Because we have the capacity to invent tomorrow through the actions we take today, self-questioning helps us to chart our course and plan our future.
-Doors open and close as we make choices; it is a certainty that the paths we choose today have a bearing on where we will end up.
+Like Bill and Ted, we’re often oblivious to what will happen next.
+Nevertheless, the question of human destinies is ripe for exploration on all levels, because most of us do ponder the future from time to time.
+Because we have some capacity to invent tomorrow through the actions we take today, self-questioning helps us chart our course and plan our future.
+Doors open and close as we make choices; it’s a certainty that the paths we choose today have a bearing on where we will end up.

 “I believe our adventure through time has taken a most serious turn.”